maroontress/StyleChecker/doc/rules/AssignmentToParameter.md

 [1] [Microsoft, _ref keyword (C# Reference)_][ref-keyword-microsoft]

 <a id="ref2"></a>
-[2] [Fowler, Martin, et al. _Refactoring: improving the design of existingcode._
-Addison-Wesley Professional, 1999.][book-refactoring]
+[2] [Fowler, Martin, et al. _Refactoring: improving the design of existing code._ Addison-Wesley Professional, 1999.][book-refactoring]

 <a id="ref3"></a>
 [3] [Checkstyle][checkstyle]